dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/ds-rect.md

 # DSRect

-The interface DSRect represents a rectangle in 2D space.
-It contains four integer values that specify the top, left, right, and bottom edges of the rectangle.
+The `DSRect` interface defines the shape of a rectangle in 2D space.

 ## Definition